 I’ve been around Linux and UNIX for quite some time and one thing that has always piqued my interests is debugging broken software.
 Bryan Cantrill made some excellent points on why postmortem debugging is needed at DOCKERCON and the following video is a must watch:

 His points on restarting a broken container w/o root causing the source of the failure is SPOT ON!
 I also love his mad cow analogy.
 I’ve had the same mind set since I started managing infrastructure and I find the whole root cause process exciting and fun.
-Who doesn’t love looking at backtraces, registers and memory on the stack?!!?!
+Who doesn’t love looking at backtraces, registers and memory on the stack and heap?!!?!
 Most admins I’ve met like debugging but they dread seeing the following:

 Segmentation fault (core dumped) ./badproc